The complaints process

 • violation of human rights.

-• support to resolve the complaint yourself
+• supporting you to resolve the complaint with your provider

 • requiring the provider to take certain actions